 - Dealing with a premature baby or a baby with some longer term feeding issues.
 Perhaps for a time your baby is unable to feed independently but you’d still like to give them breastmilk.
 Regular expressing is the way to do this.

 Although there’s no reason why you can’t express more regularly by hand or with a manual pump, most mums who need to express regularly find that it’s more convenient and quicker to express these feeds with an electric pump.
-There are plenty to choose from, but the best of them are the ones that have a two-phase suction (like the NUK Luna Electric pump) to more closely imitate the way that your baby milks the breast.
-The Luna Electric pump also has the advantage of being either battery or mains powered so you can use it on the go as well as in the comfort of your own home.
+There are plenty to choose from, but the best of them are the ones that are a hygienic closed system and have a two-phase suction to more closely imitate the way that your baby milks the breast.

 A couple of other things to remember about expressing – even if you don’t seem to be able to get much milk while expressing, it’s not necessarily an indication of how much milk your body is producing.
 Nothing milks the breast as efficiently as a baby!
 Expressing milk efficiently takes practise, relaxation and a bit of a routine – but if you stick at it, and keep thinking about your baby’s cute little face, you’ll be a pro in no time.
 Good luck!